jperkin/illumos-gate/README-xbuild.md

 $ dmake setup
 $ cd lib/libc
 $ dmake install

-On OmniOS you will also need to install libmapmalloc, skip this bit on SmartOS
 $ cd ../libmapmalloc
 $ dmake install
 $ cd ../../cmd/sgs
 $ dmake install
 ```